Derecho-Project/cascade/src/service/fuse/README.md

 `../../fuse/cascade_fuse_client [directory_to_mount]` will mount cascade file
 systsem to the dedicated directory.

-Once fuse applicatino is mounted to the directory, you can access the K/V object stored in cascade using linux shell command.
+Once fuse application is mounted to the directory, you can access the K/V object stored in cascade using linux shell command.
 The structured of the mounted file system is as following